mnokno/VectorBorneDiseasePrediction/README.md

 # VectorBorneDiseasePrediction
-Vector bord disease prediction based on patient symptoms using an ensemble of CatBoots, XGBoost and LGBM.
+Vector borne disease prediction based on patient symptoms using an ensemble of CatBoots, XGBoost and LGBM.

 The model predicts these 11 diseases:
 - Chikungunya